alkhimey/nihamkin.com/_posts/12-combining-ls-and-cat.markdown

 There two thing you need to know here :

-* If you ever need to run the original command, you can type an "\" before its name (for example *"\ls"*) and this will disregard any aliases and run the original command.
+* If for saome reason you will need to run the original command, you can type an "\" before it's name (for example *"\ls"*) and this will disregard any aliases and run the original command.

 * Aliases are not expanded inside non-interactive shell scripts.
 So if you write "ls" inside a script, it will call the original "ls".
-This is good bacuase we don't want to break existing scripts that might be relaying on some esoteric behavior of "ls" or "cat" which is not repeated in my script.
+This is good bacuase we don't want to break existing scripts that might be relaying on some esoteric behavior of "ls" or "cat" which is not imitated in my script.
 This is true as long as those scripts did not run *shopt -s expand_aliases* which causes the expansion of aliases inside non-interactive scripts.
 Pretty rare and low risk, yet good to be aware.